 The University may, in its discretion and in accordance with applicable student privacy laws, report sanctions to institutions or agencies to which the Respondent is applying or transferring.
 This includes, but is not limited to professional licensure agencies (including bar authorities), employers, and other educational institutions.

 Affirmative Consent: Consent which must be informed, voluntary, and active, meaning that, through the demonstration of clear words or actions, a person has indicated permission to engage in mutually agreed –upon sexual activity.
 Whoever initiates sex has the responsibility to ask for and receive permission.
 Participants are encouraged to talk to one another before engaging in sexual activity to avoid a misunderstanding.
-(See Section IV, A of the Policy on Sexual Misconduct for a more thorough discussion).
+(See Section IV, Affirmative Consent of the Policy for a more thorough discussion).

-Complaint: A request that the University take action to investigate and resolve an allegation that a student has violated the Policy On Sexual Misconduct.
+Complaint: A request that the University take action to investigate and resolve an allegation that a student has violated the Policy Regarding Sexual Misconduct, Relationship Violence and Stalking.

-Complainant: A person who has made a report of Sexual Misconduct to a Responsible Employee, University Title IX Coordinator, or University Police and Security, and submitted a Complaint to the University Title IX Coordinator requesting that the University take action to investigate and resolve an allegation that a student has violated the Policy On Sexual Misconduct.
+Complainant: A person who has made a report of prohibited conduct to a Responsible Employee, University Title IX Coordinator, or University Police and Security, and submitted a Complaint to the University Title IX Coordinator requesting that the University take action to investigate and resolve an allegation that a student has violated the Policy Regarding Sexual Misconduct, Relationship Violence and Stalking.

-Investigator: The Investigator is responsible for conducting a prompt Title IX Investigation of a Complaint of Sexual Misconduct.
+Investigator: The Investigator is responsible for conducting a prompt Title IX Investigation of a Complaint of Sexual Misconduct, Relationship Violence and Stalking.
 The Investigator may be a University employee, or may be retained from an outside organization by the University.
-All Investigators will be trained in the investigation of Sexual Misconduct pursuant to Title IX requirements.
+All Investigators will be trained in investigations pursuant to Title IX requirements.

-Investigation (Title IX): A prompt and effective inquiry to determine whether or not a violation of the Policy On Sexual Misconduct has occurred.
+Investigation (Title IX): A prompt and effective inquiry to determine whether or not a violation of the Policy Regarding Sexual Misconduct, Relationship Violence and Stalking has occurred.
 An Investigation includes but is not limited to interview(s) with the Complainant, Respondent and relevant witnesses.
 The Investigation will include the gathering of physical, documentary, or other relevant and available evidence, including law enforcement reports.

-Respondent: A student against whom a Title IX Report or Complaint of Sexual Misconduct has been made.
+Respondent: A student against whom a Title IX Report or Complaint of Sexual Misconduct, Relationship Violence and Stalking has been made.

-Standard of Proof: In resolving complaints pursuant to the Sexual Misconduct/Title IX Policy, the University will use a “preponderance of the evidence,” standard, which is whether the evidence gathered and information provided during the investigation supports a finding that it is more likely than not that the respondent violated the Policy On Sexual Misconduct.
+Standard of Proof: In resolving complaints pursuant to the [Title IX] Policy, the University will use a “preponderance of the evidence,” standard, which is whether the evidence gathered and information provided during the investigation supports a finding that it is more likely than not that the Respondent violated the Policy Regarding Sexual Misconduct, Relationship Violence and Stalking.

 Title IX: Title IX is a comprehensive federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 On June 23, 1972, the President signed Title IX of the Education Amendments of 1972, 20 U.S.C. Â§1681 et seq., into law.
 The principal objective of Title IX is to avoid the use of federal money to support sex discrimination in education programs and to provide individual citizens effective protection against those practices.

-Title IX Coordinator: The administrator identified by the University to monitor compliance; ensure and coordinate education and training; coordinate the investigation, response, and resolution of all reports under the Policy On Sexual Misconduct; and ensure appropriate actions to eliminate Sexual Misconduct, prevent its recurrence, address its effect on persons and the Community as a whole.
+Title IX Coordinator: The administrator identified by the University to monitor compliance; ensure and coordinate education and training; coordinate the investigation, response, and resolution of all reports under the Policy Regarding Sexual Misconduct, Relationship Violence and Stalking; and ensure appropriate actions to eliminate, prevent its recurrence, address its effect on persons and the Community as a whole.
 The University has identified the Director of Title IX Compliance in this role:

 Director of Title IX and Clery Act Compliance